Depressurizer/Depressurizer/README.md

    - *Exclude genres:* Remove Steam genre names (Action, Indie, Strategy, etc.) from the tag list.

    - *Owned Only:* Only scan the games that you own.
 Recommended.
 With this turned off, you will see all tags for every game in the database.

+ - **Release Year:** This lets you assign categories to games based on their release date.
+You can assign categories for individual years, decades, or half-decades.

+ - **User Score:** This lets you categorize games based on user recommendations on the Steam store.
+To use this method, you must create a set of categories to assign, and define the criteria for a game to be placed in that category.
+Each game will only be assigned to the category for the first rule that matches it.
+If a game does not match any rules, it will not be assigned to a category.

 #### Definitions of Terms and Procedures